ColinConwell/DeepMouseTrap/README.md

 An accompanying Google Colab notebook (bit.ly/Neural-Cheese) contains a brief tutorial on the use of many parts of this code, including the parsing of the neurophysiology data, deep net feature extraction, and deep net modeling of the neurophysiology data.

-A manuscript (currently) that uses these methods may be found here:
+A manuscript (currently) that uses these methods may be found here: <br>
 0xab.com/papers/conwell-brains-mouse-cnn-2020.pdf